nickk431/cookie-check/README.md

 ### Usage

-1. Put your UPC formatted cookies in `cookies.txt`.
+1. Create a file named `cookies.txt` and put your cookies in there (UPC)
+2. Create a file named `output.txt`, its where the working cookies will go
-2. Run the executable binary or build yourself using `go build`
+3. Run the executable binary or build yourself using `go build`